AdaSupport/docs/ada-android-sdk.md

             app:layout_constraintTop_toTopOf="parent" />
 ```

-Or as a setting as part of the AdaEmbedView Builder
+Or as part of the AdaEmbedView builder
 ```kotlin
         AdaEmbedView.Settings.Builder("ada-example")
                 .language("en")